AdriSolid/EOI-cartoframes-seminar/README.md

 Why CARTOframes?
 ====================

-CARTOframes is a Python package for integrating CARTO maps, analysis, and data services into data science workflows.
+CARTOframes is a Python package for integrating CARTO maps, analysis, and data services into data science workflows

-Python data analysis workflows often rely on the de facto standards pandas and Jupyter notebooks.
+Python data analysis workflows often rely on the de facto standards pandas and Jupyter notebooks

 Install Instructions
 ====================